Amsterdam/design-system/packages/css/src/components/breadcrumb/README.md

 It is a secondary navigation pattern.
 It can’t replace the main navigation.

-### Using links with third-party routers
+### Using links with routing libraries

-Check out the [developer guide](/docs/docs-developer-guide-using-links-with-routers--docs) on how to integrate links with external routing solutions.
+Check out the [developer guide](/docs/docs-developer-guide-routing-libraries--docs) on how to integrate links with external routing libraries.